dherault/waita/README.md

 # waita

-Wait for n milliseconds then continue.
+Wait for n milliseconds then continue

 ## Usage